-SABB has 51% (2018: 51%) directly held ownership interest in a subsidiary, HSBC Saudi Arabia, a joint stock company incorporated in the Kingdom of Saudi Arabia under commercial registration No. 1010221555 dated 27 Jumada Al-Akhirah 1327H (23 July 2006).
-HSBC Saudi Arabia was formed in accordance with the Resolution No. 1 39 2007 of the CMA.
+SABB has 51% (2018: 51%) directly held ownership interest in HSBC Saudi Arabia, a closed joint stock company incorporated in the Kingdom of Saudi Arabia under commercial registration No. 1010221555 dated 27 Jumada Al-Akhirah 1427H (23 July 2006).
+HSBC Saudi Arabia was formed in accordance with the Resolution No. 37-05008 of the CMA dated 05/12/1426H Coppespnding to 05/01/2006G.
 HSBC Saudi Arabia's principal activity is to engage in the full range of investment banking and advisory services and asset management activities regulated by the CMA related to brokerage, dealing, managing, arranging, advising and taking custody of securities.
-HSBC Saudi Arabia is a joint venture with HSBC.
+HSBC Saudi Arabia is a joint venture with HSBC Asia Holdings B.V. (a related party and shareholder in SABB).